French Second Republic: Constitution

-The new constitution, proclaiming a democratic republic, direct universal suffrage and the separation of powers, was promulgated on 4 November 1848.
+The new constitution, proclaiming a democratic republic, direct universal suffrage, and the separation of powers, was promulgated on 4 November 1848.
 Under the new constitution, there was to be a single permanent Assembly of 750 members elected for a term of three years by the scrutin de liste.
 The Assembly would elect members of a Council of State to serve for six years.
 Laws would be proposed by the Council of State, to be voted on by the Assembly.

-The executive power was delegated to the President, who was elected for four years by direct universal suffrage, i.e. on a broader basis than that of the Assembly, and was not eligible for re-election.
+The executive power was delegated to the president, who was elected for four years by direct universal suffrage, i.e. on a broader basis than that of the Assembly, and was not eligible for re-election.
 He was to choose his ministers, who, like him, would be responsible to the Assembly.

-Finally, a revision of the constitution was made practically impossible; it involved obtaining three times in succession a majority of three-quarters of the deputies in a special assembly.
-It was in vain that Jules Grévy, in the name of those who perceived the obvious and inevitable risk of creating, under the name of a president, a monarch and more than a king, proposed that the head of the state should be no more than a removable president of the ministerial council.
+Revision of this constitution was made practically impossible: it involved obtaining three times in succession a majority of three-quarters of the deputies in a special assembly.
+It was in vain that Jules Grévy—on behalf of those who perceived the obvious and inevitable risk of creating, under the name of a president, a monarch and indeed one who was more than a king at that—proposed that the head of the state should be no more than a removable president of the ministerial council.
 Lamartine, thinking that he was sure to be the choice of the electors under universal suffrage, won over the support of the Chamber, which did not even take the precaution of rendering ineligible the members of families which had reigned over France.
 It made the presidency an office dependent upon popular acclamation.

 Presidential election of 1848

 The election was keenly contested; the democratic republicans adopted as their candidate Ledru-Rollin, the "pure republicans" Cavaignac, and the recently reorganized Imperialist party Prince Louis-Napoléon Bonaparte.
 Unknown in 1835, and forgotten or despised since 1840, Louis Napoleon had in the last eight years advanced sufficiently in the public estimation to be elected to the Constituent Assembly in 1848 by five departments.
 He owed this rapid increase of popularity partly to blunders of the government of July, which had unwisely aroused the memory of the country, filled as it was with recollections of the Empire, and partly to Louis Napoléon's campaign carried on from his prison at Ham by means of pamphlets of socialistic tendencies.
 Moreover, the monarchists, led by Thiers and the committee of the Rue de Poitiers, were no longer content even with the safe dictatorship of the upright Cavaignac, and joined forces with the Bonapartists.
 On 10 December the peasants gave over 5,000,000 votes to a name: Napoléon, which stood for order at all costs, against 1,400,000 for Cavaignac.
-Henri Georges Boulay de la Meurthe was elected Vice President, a unique position in French history.
+Henri Georges Boulay de la Meurthe was elected vice president, a unique position in French history.